coniferprod/k5ktool/README.md

 _(work in progress)_

-Requires Python 3.6 or later.
+Requires Swift 4.2 or later.

 ## Programming languages